binocarlos/hyperprox/README.md

 ## api

+#### `hyperprox.proxy(req, res, address, [input, output])`

+A direct proxy function that will send req via address to res

+Input and output are optional override streams to replace req and res

 #### `var backends = hyperprox(function(req, next){})`

 Create a new proxy by passing a function that will resolve the backend address and pass it to the 'next' function